 Dina Pharma was founded by a team of world-renowned doctors, scientists, and academics with a singular goal: to improve the quality of life of patients suffering from Parkinson's disease.
 We are introducing an innovative, new therapy, DPI-289, which improves efficacy and reduces the side effects of the primary treatment for Parkinson's disease.

-Dina Pharma is developing a treatment for Levodopa-Induced Dyskinesia (LID), for which no other approved therapies exist.
+Dina Pharma is developing a treatment for Levodopa-Induced Dyskinesia (LID), to transform the lives of patients with Parkinson's disease.